 If you fail to replenish your body with water, these processes will slow down.
 You may become constipated.
 You may be unable to urinate, which can lead to the development of kidney stones.
 You may overheat due to an inability to sweat.
 Hydration is critical to prevent these things!

 Drinking water also helps with circulation.
 Water is one of the biggest transport mediums in the body.
 It flows everywhere, so nutrients, minerals, hormonal messengers, and more are transported through the body via water!
 Oxygen is also transported this way in the blood.
-Drinking more water can increase the volume of our blood and help circulation of oxygen go more quickly and smoothly so oxygen can be transported to our organs and cells for respiration!
+Drinking more water can increase the volume of our blood and help the circulation of oxygen go more quickly and smoothly so oxygen can be transported to our organs and cells for respiration!

 In turn, circulation is the foundation for many bodily processes.
 By drinking water and promoting healthy circulation, you are promoting your overall health and wellness.